 |

-In the evening, you will begin your Cairo tour with a Dinner cruise on the Nile River.
-You will get to relax and enjoy a colorful belly dancing show with a folklore band featuring the unforgettable Tannoura spin in keeping with Egypt’s whirling dervishes tradition.
+In the evening, your Cairo tour will commence with a dinner cruise on the Nile River.
+You will have the opportunity to unwind and enjoy a vibrant belly dancing performance accompanied by a folklore band, including the captivating Tannoura spin inspired by Egypt's whirling dervishes tradition.

-You will transfer back to your hotel for spending the overnight.
+You will return to your hotel to spend the night.

 Meals: Dinner